rails/rails/guides/source/caching_with_rails.md

 config.cache_store = :solid_cache_store
 ```

 Basic Caching
 -------------

-This is an introduction to three types of caching techniques: page, action and
+This is an introduction to some of the common types of caching.
-fragment caching.
-By default Rails provides fragment caching.
-In order to use
-page and action caching you will need to add `actionpack-page_caching` and
-`actionpack-action_caching` to your `Gemfile`.

 By default, Action Controller caching is only enabled in your production environment.
 You can play
 around with caching locally by running `rails dev:cache`, or by setting